 Australian Library of Things Network

-Also known as ‘tool libraries’, these community-run programs allow members to hire all kinds of goods such as power tools, bikes, camping gear, gardening equipment, electronics, kitchen appliances, and sporting equipment.
+Also known as ‘tool libraries’, these community-run programs allow members to hire all kinds of goods such as power tools, bikes, camping gear, gardening equipment, electronics, kitchen appliances and sporting equipment.
 Generally, members pay an annual subscription fee to access these goods.

 Use this map to see if your neighbourhood has a Library of Things.

-To learn more, including how to start your own Library of Things, visit The Australian Library of Things Network
+To learn more, including how to start your own Library of Things, visit The Australian Library of Things Network.

-Baby equipment and toys
+Baby and children's items

-Rather than buying equipment like prams, bassinets, carriers, and play pens, Kindershare allows users to rent the items.
+Rather than buying equipment like prams, bassinets, carriers and play pens, Kindershare allows users to rent the items.
 This could be a great option for parents who want to ‘try before they buy’ to make sure the product is right for them.

 Toy Libraries Australia is a not-for-profit network of 260 toy libraries across the country.
-Toy libraries provide families a range of quality fun and educational toys, games, puzzles, and activities to borrow or hire for a fee.
+Toy libraries provide families a range of quality fun and educational toys, games, puzzles and activities to borrow or hire for a fee.

 Bicycles and scooters